actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Direct Dependency On `actix-rt` And `actix-service`

 Improvements to module management and re-exports have resulted in not needing direct dependencies on these underlying crates for the vast majority of cases.
+In particular:

-In particular, all traits necessary for creating middleware are re-exported through the `dev` modules and `#[actix_web::test]` now exists for async test definitions.
-Relying on the these re-exports will ease transition to future versions of Actix Web.
+- all traits necessary for creating middlewares are now re-exported through the `dev` modules;
+- `#[actix_web::test]` now exists for async test definitions.

+Relying on these re-exports will ease the transition to future versions of Actix Web.

 ```diff
 - use actix_service::{Service, Transform};